Perverse schobers, stability conditions and quadratic differentials I: Mixed-angulations on weighted marked surfaces

-\end{definition} We will refer the two cases of flips, as in Figure~\ref{fig:flip1} and Figure~\ref{fig:flip2} the usual and the monogon case, respectively. \begin{remark} Equivalently, the operation forward flip on an S-graph can be described accordingly/directly, where $\eta$ in $\Sgh$ is the dual edge of $\gamma$ in $\AS$.
-The arc $\eta$ remains in $\Sgh^\sharp_\eta$ but its grading will be shifted by one.
-Moreover, in the usual case, the weights of both endpoints of $\eta$ are bigger then 1; in the monogon case, the degree of exactly one endpoint of $\eta$ is 1.
-For $\alpha\neq\eta\in\Sgh$, we flip it as follows \begin{itemize} \item In the usual case, if there is an oriented intersection $a$ of index 1 from $\eta$ to $\alpha$ at a singular point $Z$, then move the endpoint $Z$ of $\alpha$ along $\eta$ w.r.t. to $a$. \item in the monogon case, if there is an oriented intersection $a$ of index 1 from $\eta$ to $\alpha$ at a singular point $Z$, then apply the square $B_\eta^2$ of the braid twist along $\eta$ to $\alpha$ as shown in Figure~\ref{fig:flip2}. \end{itemize}
+can concretely be described as follows, where ${e}$ in $\Sgh$ is the dual edge of $\gamma$ in $\AS$.
+The arc ${e}$ remains in $\Sgh^\sharp_{e}$ but its grading will be shifted downward by one.
+Moreover, in the usual case, the weights of both endpoints of ${e}$ are bigger than 1; in the monogon case, the degree of exactly one endpoint of ${e}$ is 1.
+For $h\neq{e}\in\Sgh$, we flip it to $h'$ as follows: \begin{itemize} \item In the usual case, if there is an oriented intersection $x$ of index 1 from ${e}$ to $h$ at a singular point $Z$, then move the endpoint $Z$ of $h$ along ${e}$ with respect to $Z$.
+See \Cref{fig:flip1} for $h=a,b$. \item In the monogon case, if there is an oriented intersection $x$ of index 1 from ${e}$ to $\alpha$ at a singular point $Z$, then apply the square of the braid twist $B_{e}$ along ${e}$ (cf. \cite[Def.~3.10]{KQ2}) as shown in \Cref{fig:flip2} to $h$ and then $h'=B_{e}^2(h)$. \end{itemize}

 The \emph{exchange graph $\EG_S(\sow)$ of S-graphs of $\sow$} is the directed graph whose vertices are S-graphs and whose oriented edges are forward flips between them. \end{remark}